aalto-ics-kepaco/retention_order_prediction/data/raw/Impact/README.md

-# Massbank entries used for the metabolite identification experiments
+# Massbank data used for the metabolite identification experiments

 For the metabolite identification experiments we extracted the retention times provided by the [Department of Chemistry of the University of Athens][@AU_in_massbank]